Dubai's Sheikh Mohammed ordered phones of ex-wife and lawyers to be hacked, UK court says | Law-Order

 Those working for him also tried to buy a mansion next door to Haya's estate near the British capital, intimidatory action the court ruled that left her feeling hunted, unsafe and like she "cannot breathe anymore".
 The latest rulings come 19 months after the court concluded that Mohammed had abducted https://www.reuters.com/article/us-britain-dubai-court-idUSKBN20S23H two of his daughters, mistreated them and held them against their will.

 "The findings represent a total abuse of trust, and indeed an abuse of power to a significant extent," Judge Andrew McFarlane, President of the Family Division in England and Wales, said in his ruling.
-The sheikh had denied the allegations of hacking and his lawyers had argued other countries in the Middle East could have been to blame.
+The sheikh rejected the court's conclusions, saying they were based on an incomplete picture.

+"I have always denied the allegations made against me and I continue to do so," he said in a statement.
+"In addition, the findings were based on evidence that was not disclosed to me or my advisers.
+I therefore maintain that they were made in a manner which was unfair."

 Exactly how much data and what information was taken from her and the other phones has not been determined.
 Haya and Mohammed have been fixtures in British high society for decades and both are on friendly terms with members of the British royal family including Queen Elizabeth.